Program-Understanding/oxide/docs/DRIFT_Tutorial.md

         *It should look something like this:*
         ```/home/user/ghidra_11.3.1_PUBLIC_20250219/ghidra_11.3.1_PUBLIC```

-        Please avoid having any spaces in your filepath
+        Try to avoid having any spaces in your filepath

 ### Using Oxide